christie-b/boot2root/writeup1.md

 -> We know that virtualbox is running on 192.168.56.1, so the VM is running on 192.168.56.105.

 -> we see that there are 2 http ports.

+# 2 - Find the directories of the website

 Let's run dirb to see what urls exist.

 ```